bschauerte/sendgmail/README.md

 ### sendgmail.sh

-*sendgmail.sh* basically allows to use a subset of arguments that mail and mailx provide.
+*sendgmail.sh* basically allows to use a subset of the arguments that mail and mailx provide.
 Currently, supported are "Ftsa":

 * *F*: set sender's friendly name (what is shown as name of the sender)
 * *t*: set To-Address